After Virtue by Alasdair MacIntyre: A Detailed Guide

 Finally, MacIntyre emphasizes the role of traditions in shaping both practices and narratives:

 The virtues are always situated within larger traditions of moral inquiry and practice.
-A living tradition is not a static body of beliefs but "an historically extended, socially embodied argument" about the goods at its core.
+A living tradition is not just a static list of beliefs; it is an ongoing debate carried by communities across generations.

 To properly understand and exercise the virtues requires engaging with and contributing to a tradition’s ongoing debate about its defining goods and purposes.
 The virtues are thus inseparable from the practices and narratives found within particular moral traditions.